 - enterprise initiatives, including the Business Start-Up Journey

 Kent Business School has long-established links with business schools in China, Hong Kong, France, Germany, Italy, Spain and Finland.
 We also have excellent links with local, national and international businesses.

 Marketing at Kent was ranked 12th in The Complete University Guide 2017.
 In the National Student Survey 2016, Marketing at Kent was 13th for overall satisfaction.

 Marketing students who graduated from Kent in 2015 were the most successful in the UK at finding work or further study opportunities (DLHE).

 Teaching Excellence Framework

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.

-The course structure provides a sample of the modules available for this programme.
-This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
+The course structure provides a sample of the modules currently available for this programme.
 Most programmes require you to study a combination of compulsory and optional modules.
-You may also have the option to take 'wild' modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.
+You may also have the option to take ‘wild’ modules from other programmes offered by the University in order that you may explore other subject areas of interest to you or that may further enhance your employability.